-The application window is from May 1st to May 31st for the program which will start that August.
+The application window is from May 1st to May 31st for the class which will start that August

 How do I apply?

-Visit the Sonography Program website and print the DMS Application.
-Complete and submit the application, with all the required documents, to the Medical Imaging Department.
+Complete and submit the application, with all the required documents.

 What happens after I apply?

 The applications are evaluated and scored.
 Interviews are then scheduled for those applicants who meet certain scoring criteria.
-After the interviews, the final selection for the class starting in August is made.
-All those interviewed will be notified by mail of the outcome by the 15th of July.
+After the interviews, the final selection for the class is made.
+All those interviewed will be notified by mail of the outcome.